"The literature of religious experience abounds in references to

 VI.
 Where are we headed?

 a.
-All humans are eventually headed for heaven?
+Are all humans are eventually headed for heaven?

 b.
-All humans are eventually headed for oblivion?
+Are all humans are eventually headed for oblivion?

 c.
-There is some other destiny that is not well known or understood?
+Is there is some other destiny that is not well known or understood?

 VII.
-Can we trust previously-stated answers to these questions?
+Can we trust previous answers to these questions?

 VIII.
 Who/What CAN we trust?